rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Mistakes**:
 - Pretty much all of the classes outside of CS229 were bullshit, which I knew.
-After the easier Winter had me happier, I leaned a bit too far into the realm of BS'ing myself and stopped learning for the most part this quarter.
+After the easier Winter had me happier, I leaned a bit too far into the realm of fooling myself with useless classes and stopped learning for the most part this quarter.
-- Did independent Research with Anshul Kundaje's lab (CS199), which was a terrible choice.
+- Did independent Research with Anshul Kundaje's lab (CS199), which was a terrible choice (Anshul is great though).
 I had never done research before, and without any mentorship or really solid genomics background, ended up mostly doing wasted work